Chalkboard art is so much fun and is super easy to make with stencils. I will show you how to make mesh stencils in this tutorial.

-The best part of chalkboard art is if you mess up, you it wipe and start over.
+The best part of chalkboard art is if you mess up, you just wipe and start over.

-Free hand chalkboard art does require some skill though.
-But stenciling chalk board art does not!
+I forgot to mention, there’s also the option to just draw on a chalkboard.
+Freehand chalkboard art does require some skill though.
+But stenciling chalkboard art does not!

 *this article contains affiliate links for your convenience, see full disclosures here